jiannan-xu/jiannan-xu.github.io/_pages/about.md

 Recent News
 ======
-* March 26.
+* Mar 26.
 2024: Our project received the Faculty-Student Research Award (FSRA, $15,000) from the Graduate School!

-* March 15.
+* Mar 15.
 2024: We host the 2nd Smith DOIT Doctoral Consortium!

 * Oct 16.
 2023: Our student chapter received the 2023 INFORMS Student Chapter Annual Award - Honorable Mention!